Existing Reef protection regulations

 - Weed, Pest and Disease Management.

-Cane farmers who have adopted best management practices have saved money and maintained productivity, while assisting in minimising the risk of nutrients, pesticides and sediment leaving your property and impacting the health of the reef.
+Cane farmers who have adopted best management practices have saved money and maintained productivity, while assisting in minimising the risk of nutrients, pesticides and sediment leaving your property and impacting the health of the Reef.
 For more information or to register for Smartcane BMP, please contact the CANEGROWERS BMP Project Manager, Mick Quirk on 0408 748 141 or email email@example.com.

-In addition, there are a number of programs and support tools provided by the Australian and Queensland Governments and industry organisations to help cane famers adopt best farming practices.
+In addition, there are a number of programs and support tools provided by the Australian and Queensland Governments and industry organisations to help cane farmers adopt best farming practices.
 Read more about the support programs and tools for cane farmers.

 I am already undertaking best farming practices, do I need to do anything more?

 Congratulations for managing your farm sustainably.
-However, you should ensure that you are complying with the steps listed under how to comply with reef protection regulations.
+However, you should ensure that you are complying with the steps listed under how to comply with Reef protection regulations.

 For more information, please email RWQinfo@des.qld.gov.au or call 13 QGOV (13 74 68).